protoc

 and safe serialization and deserialization functions for those structs.

-To do this, fRPC makes use of the Polyglot library, which is a high-performance serialization framework that recycles byte buffers and can serialize and deserialize data with almost no allocations.
 This makes serialization and deserialization extremely fast, while also allowing us to minimize the accompanying memory allocations.

 polyglot-go library type comes with a number of